Key Takeaways:

 Cost & support: Balance pricing models with long-term scalability and customer support quality.

-Why is on-chain attribution important?
+Why is onchain attribution important?

 How does wallet intelligence improve marketing and product decisions?

-What’s the impact of using a Web3 analytics stack?
+What is the impact of using a Web3 analytics stack?

-A robust Web3 analytics setup enables teams to measure growth, optimize campaigns, improve retention, and make data-driven decisions across both off-chain and on-chain touchpoints.
+A robust Web3 analytics setup enables teams to measure growth, optimize campaigns, improve retention, and make data-driven decisions across both offchain and onchain touchpoints.
 It reduces guesswork, reveals real user behavior, and accelerates sustainable growth.

 How can Formo help my Web3 project?